 Transporting sensitive cargo across the world requires careful cargo handling and meticulous planning.
 The stakes are even higher when transhipment is required.

 Recently the Breakbulk team in India was presented with the task to transport a 55 metric tonne turbine generator from Ennore to Mombasa.
 With Höegh’s established liner service, strategic transhipment set-up, local breakbulk competence and specialised equipment, the team devised a plan to reduce costs and risk for the sensitive shipment.

-Loading, stowing and discharging breakbulk cargo are delicate operations which requires meticulous planning, customised equipment and experienced cargo handling.
+Loading, stowing and discharging breakbulk cargo are delicate operations which require meticulous planning, customised equipment and experienced cargo handling.

 During the pre-planning phase, the team discovered that the height of the generator would pose a challenge during the transhipment operations.
 With a fleet of 3300 rolltrailers to choose from, the team chose the most suitable equipment to ensure the cargo would be transported to its final destination safely and with minimal handling.